 You can enrich your homepage with a block that would feature the latest news or blog posts, even if you have separate pages for news and a blog.
 This would let Googlebot find your new pages much quicker.
 This recommendation may seem quite obvious, still, many website owners keep neglecting it, which results in poor indexing and low positions.

 Note: Links should be dofollow to let Googlebot follow them.
 Although Google has recently stated that nofollow links could also be used as hints for crawling and indexing, we’d still recommend using dofollow.
-Just to make sure crawlers do see the page.
+Just to make sure Google crawlers do see the page.

 You can use WebSite Auditor to check if your website has any issues related to click depth.
 Launch the tool, and go to Site Structure > Pages, and pay attention to the Click depth column.